-The epidermal growth factor receptor (EGFR) and its downstream signalling pathways are involved in the development and progression of several human tumours including colorectal cancer (CRC).1-3 Activated signalling pathways including the RAS-RAF-BRAF-MAPK and the phosphatidylinositol 3-kinase (PI3K)-Akt pathways are key drivers of tumour growth and progression.4 5 Patients with CRC can be successfully treated with anti-EGFR monoclonal antibody therapies, such as panitumumab or cetuximab, which work by disrupting

-Protected by copyright, including EGFR signals6-10-provided the tumours do not have mutations in EGFR signalling pathways.11-14 Testing patients for specific mutations that are linked to lack of response to EGFR blockade prior to commencing therapy ensures they receive the most appropriate treatment, and that treatment benefits, adverse effects and costs will be optimised.
+The epidermal growth factor receptor (EGFR) and its downstream signalling pathways are involved in the development and progression of several human tumours including colorectal cancer (CRC).
+1-3 Activated signalling pathways including the RAS-RAF-BRAF-MAPK and the phosphatidylinositol 3-kinase (PI3K)-Akt pathways are key drivers of tumour growth and progression.
+4 5 Patients with CRC can be successfully treated with anti-EGFR monoclonal antibody therapies, such as panitumumab or cetuximab, which work by disrupting EGFR signals6-10-provided the tumours do not have mutations in EGFR signalling pathways.
+11-14 Testing patients for specific mutations that are linked to lack of response to EGFR blockade prior to commencing therapy ensures they receive the most appropriate treatment, and that treatment benefits, adverse effects and costs will be optimised.

 Reduced anti-EGFR treatment efficacy was initially thought to be the result of mutations within KRAS exon 2 (codons 12 and 13).
 Therefore, KRAS genotyping was routinely used to stratify patients with CRC into those likely to respond to anti-EGFR therapy and those unlikely to respond.
 Further mutations causing resistance to anti-EGFR therapy were subsequently discovered through two large clinical studies (PRIME and CRYSTAL) which showed that 14%-17% wild-type (WT) KRAS exon 2 individuals actually responded poorly to anti-EGFR therapy.
-It is now known that resistance to therapy has a range of genetic causes: mutations in KRAS (exons 2, 3 and 4) and NRAS (exons 2, 3 and 4) are found in 40%-45% and 5%-10% of patients, respectively.
-BRAF V600E mutation g is detected in 4%-18% of CRC cases and is prognostic of outcomes, but, in contrast to KRAS which is predictive of response is not used to guide anti-EGFR treatment.16-19
+9 15 It is now known that resistance to therapy has a range of genetic causes: mutations 3 and 4) are found in 40%-45% and 5%-10% of patients, respectively.
+The state of CPC and the state of CPC and the state of CPC and the state of CPC. nostic of outcomes, but, in contrast to KRAS which is predictive of response is not used to guide anti-EGFR treatment.
+16-19

-The Idylla System (Biocartis, Mechelen, Belgium) is a fully automated, real-time PCR-based molecular diagnostics system.20-26 The Idylla NRAS-BRAF mutation test is a novel in vitro diagnostic medical device (IVD) for the qualitative detection of mutations in codons 12, 13, 59, 61, 117 and 146 of the NRAS oncogene and codon 600 in the BRAF onco-gene in formalin-fixed paraffin-embedded (FFPE) human malignant CRC tissue.
+The Idylla System (Biocartis, Mechelen, Belgium) is a fully automated, real-time PCR-based molecular diagnostics system.
+20-26 The Idylla NRAS-BRAF mutation test is a novel in vitro diagnostic medical device (IVD) for the qualitative detection of mutations in codons 12, 13, 59, 61, 117 and 146 of the NRAS oncogene and codon 600 in the BRAF oncogene in formalin-fixed paraffin-embedded (FFPE) human malignant CRC tissue.
 This non-randomised study, was a clinical performance evaluation of the Idylla NRAS-BRAF mutation test with retrospectively collected samples and prospectively planned data generation.